How To Invest in Stocks: A Beginners Guide

 - Additional financial information, such as your bank name and account number

-4. Decide What Types of Stocks To Invest In
+4. Decide Whether To Invest In Stocks or Stock Funds

 5. Manage and Diversify Your Portfolio for Long-Term Success